Likhith1201/SlotSwapper/README.md

     ```
     The application will open automatically at `http://localhost:3000`.
 The `package.json` proxy will handle API requests.

+### To run locally with Docker:
+    Make sure you have Docker Desktop installed and running.
+    From the root directory, run:

+    ```Bash
+    docker-compose up --build
+    ```

+    The backend will be running on http://localhost:5000 and connected to its own private database.

 ---

 ## 📁 API Endpoints